CodeYourFuture/CYF-Workshops/goblin-breakdown/readme.md

 <!--{{<note type="tip" title="Sample Solution">}}>-->

-There isn't a "right answer" to this workshop, but if you want to see a basic solution, look in the `contact` folder for the file `completed.js`.
+There isn't a "right answer" to this workshop.
+If you want to see a basic solution, look in the `contact` folder for the file `completed.js`.

 <!--{{</note>}}-->